American Diva and Aquarian of Representation

 The Astronomy of the Oddest Planet of them All

-Observing the planet which rules over the sign of the Water Bearer strictly through an astronomical lens unto itself sheds some light on the dualistic nature of the Aquarian personality; for no matter how hard they try or how much they long to be a member of a defined group, the inherent sense of fierce individualism and natural quirkiness typically displayed by the Aquarius forces them to stick out like the sorest of thumbs.
+Observing the planet which rules over the sign of the Water Bearer strictly through an astronomical lens unto itself sheds some light on the dualistic nature of the Aquarian personality; for no matter how hard they try or how much they long to be a member of a defined group, the inherently fierce individualism and natural quirkiness displayed by the typical Aquarius forces them to stick out like the sorest of thumbs.

 The Rings of Saturn…and Uranus?

-The seventh planet furthest from the Sun has a planetary axis that’s tilted sideways, giving Uranus THE most erratic orbitals of motion around our Sun.
+The seventh planet furthest from the Sun has an axis that’s tilted sideways, giving Uranus THE most erratic orbital path of planetary motion.
 (Picture an egg flying through outer space on its side).
-Where the other planets’ axes range between 3 degrees (Jupiter) to 29 (Saturn, Neptune), Uranus stands far apart from the rest of the heavenly bodies orbiting the center of our Solar System with its axis tilt being 98 degrees off its orbital plane from the Sun.
+Where the other planets’ axes range between 3 degrees (Jupiter) to 29 (Saturn, Neptune), Uranus stands far apart from the rest of the heavenly bodies orbiting the center of our Solar System with its axis being tilted 98 degrees off its orbital plane.
 Because its orbital motion propels it practically on its side, Uranus’ magnetic field doesn’t emanate from the center of the planet and its north and south poles lie where all the other lemming planets have their equators.
 All of these planetary oddball qualities combined provides Uranus with a surface feature which most don’t realize:

-Like mighty Saturn, Uranus, too, has encircling rings.
+Much like Saturn, Uranus too, has encircling rings.

 But these can’t be just your average, run of the mill, cookie cutter, around your planetary waist, hoola hoop rings, O NO!!
 Uranus’ rings circle up and around the planet’s atypical orb.